MATH1921 Calculus of One Variable (advanced)

 Answers to frequently asked questions

-MATH1921 students: please check that your marks for Assignment 1 SUBMISSION, Quiz 1, Assignment 2 SUBMISSION and Quiz 2 have been recorded correctly by pressing the "Check marks" button.
+MATH1921 students: please check that your marks for Assignment 1, Quiz 1, Assignment 2 and Quiz 2 have been recorded correctly by pressing the "Check marks" button.

-Please note that any corrections to Assignment 1 SUBMISSION marks must be made by Friday, May 25.
+Please note that any corrections to Assignment 1 marks must be made by Friday, May 17.

-Please note that any corrections to Assignment 2 SUBMISSION marks must be made by Friday, Jun 01.
+Please note that any corrections to Assignment 2 marks must be made by Friday, May 24.

 The teaching material appearing on this web site is intended for the use of enrolled students of the University of Sydney, and (unless otherwise specified) the University of Sydney holds copyright.
 Any other person or institution wishing to use any of this material must contact the university to make appropriate arrangements.